+Access Control Module

 Step4: Perform write-protection

 This components is the second main component in the proposed framework, through this process we make the root permissions to protect the copied snapshot from corruption or deletion by using sticky bit concept under Linux environment.
 To achieve this we use chattr command in Linux (Change Attribute) which is a command line in Linux that is used to set/ unset certain attributes to a file in Linux system to secure accidental deletion or modification of important files and folders , even though root users.